 Channeling social realist photographs by Jacob Riis and Berenice Abbot of tenement life during the Great Migration at the turn of the the 20th Century; moths (memento mori) under floorboards from the garment industry; the rich history of alchemy and art; the feminine labor of laundry; and the decorative arts tradition - I created laundry strictly made out of paint.

-To fabricate these laundry "rags:, I developed hybrid techniques inspired by the decorative arts: reverse painting/verre eglomise, marbling and stenciling.
-Programing a light cycle to creat a disorienting, simulated, and compressed day/night cycle allowed for the fading in and out of UV sensitive pigments and created the night-time glow of moths and fireflies embedded in the "rags" hung from clotheslines throughout the gallery.
+To fabricate these laundry "rags", I developed hybrid techniques inspired by the decorative arts (reverse painting/verre eglomise, marbling and stenciling) for one side of the rags, and blended fine art modes (abstraction, expressionism, minimalism, action painting, painterly illusionism) for the other side of each rag.
+Programing a light cycle to create a disorienting, simulated, and compressed day/night cycle allowed for the fading in and out of UV sensitive pigments and created the night-time glow of moths and fireflies embedded in these questionably recto/verso "rags" hung from clotheslines throughout the gallery.